CalebFenton/simplify/README.md

 2. If failure is because of maximum visits exceeded, try using higher `--max-address-visits`, `--max-call-depth`, and `--max-method-visits`.
 3. Try with `-v` or `-v 2` and report the issue with the logs and a hash of the DEX or APK.
 4. Try again, but do not break eye contact.
 Simplify can sense fear.
+5. If build fails because gradlew is looking for JDK tools in your JRE, close the CMD, add in system environnement variables "JAVA_HOME" as new variable name and your JDK path as value, then reproceed.

 ## Contributing